 Your kids don’t know how to be empathetic

 We expect our kids to just “know” how to be empathetic, even when things are stressful.
 But that’s not always realistic.

 In the heat of conflict, you may ask, “Do you know how [your sibling] feels right now?!”
-We actually expect our kids to be able to give an insightful answer.
+And then we actually expect our kids to be able to give an insightful answer.

 Clearly, the starting point for teaching kids empathy is not in the heat of the moment.

 Empathy during conflict didn’t come naturally to our kids